-Irene Mary Fairweather’s ‘sin’ was to marry a Polish man with a German-sounding surname two years before World War II erupted.
+Irene Mary Fairweather’s ‘sin’ was to marry a Polish man with a German-sounding surname two years before World War 2 erupted.

-Despite being born in Waverley on Taranaki’s southern coast, and of Scottish-Irish descent, the local grocery store refused her full service during those war years.
-Even before the war, marrying someone with a German surname became contentious in English-speaking New Zealand.
+Despite being born in Waverley on Taranaki’s southern coast, and of Scottish-Irish descent, the local grocery store refused her ‘full service’ during those war years.
+Even before the war, marrying someone with a German-sounding surname was contentious in English-speaking New Zealand.

-“The discrimination against my mother was hard on her and there was never enough to eat.
+Ray: “The discrimination against my mother was hard on her and there was never enough to eat.
 Wartime rationing allowed prejudice to be covered up.
-The English did not discriminate with anything approaching a sensible awareness of ethnicity.”
+The English did not discriminate with anything approaching a sensible awareness of ethnicity.

-Ray, aged about seven, discovered what it meant to be Polish in Taranaki one Sunday.
-His paternal grandmother, Mariane, known as Martha Watemburg (née Neustrowska), moved back to Waitara in 1947 after “keeping herself busy” on unmarried Leo’s 75 acre dairy farm on Norfolk Road, Inglewood.
+His widowed paternal grandmother, Marianna, known as Martha Watemburg (née Nejstrowska), moved back to Waitara in 1947 after “keeping herself busy” on her unmarried son Leo’s 75-acre dairy farm on Norfolk Road, Inglewood.